What are level 6 SATs?

 What are the two other possible answers?

-For the English test, children need to use varied sentence structure, past, present and future tenses, an extended range of connectives (such as ‘similarly’ and ‘for instance’), use a full range of punctuation (including colons and semi-colons), spell harder words accurately, and develop their ideas throughout a piece of writing.
+For the English test, children needed to use varied sentence structure, past, present and future tenses, an extended range of connectives (such as ‘similarly’ and ‘for instance’), a full range of punctuation (including colons and semi-colons), spell harder words accurately, and develop their ideas throughout a piece of writing.
 For example:

 Spell the word subtle.